 5 Reasons Why Nature is Good For Your Mental Health

 Fed up of being nagged to “get some fresh air, it will do you good”?
-Well, there’s actually some truth to it.
-Getting out in nature is actually good for your body and mind and that’s why nature is the theme of Mental Health Awareness Week this year.
+There’s actually some truth to it.
+Getting out in nature is actually good for your body and mind.
+Here are 5 reasons to get out and breathe in that fresh air.

 1. Vitamin D from the sun